MicrosoftDocs/win32-pr.de-de/desktop-src/com/orpc-dbg-buffer.md

 </dd> </dl>

-## <a name="remarks"></a>Bemerkungen
+## <a name="remarks"></a>Hinweise

-Diese Member dieser Struktur haben eine 1-Byte-Ausrichtung und werden immer in Little-Endian-Byte Reihenfolge übertragen.
+Diese Member dieser Struktur haben eine 1-Byte-Ausrichtung und werden immer in Little-Endian-Byte-Reihenfolge übertragen.

 ## <a name="requirements"></a>Anforderungen